FlorianRappl/kras/docs/proxy-injector.md

   active?: boolean;
   agentOptions?: any;
   proxy?: any;
+  xfwd?: boolean;
   defaultHeaders?: Array<string>;
   discardHeaders?: Array<string>;
   permitHeaders?: Array<string>;
+  injectHeaders?: Record<string, string>;
   followRedirect?: boolean;
 }
 ```

 The mapping is already a general configuration, as the targets need to be known as well as their usual counterparts (e.g., to identify the correct URLs in an HAR file).
 The `agentOptions` can be used to specify more sophisticated options for the proxyed request (e.g., which ciphers to use).
 The `proxy` option allows us to set a (corporate?) proxy to be used on the local machine (oh the irony - a proxy server that allows setting another proxy ...).

-While the `defaultHeaders` provide a way to override the used default set of headers, `permitHeaders` are for explicitly allowing non-default headers and `discardHeaders` may be used to define which headers should never be considered.
+While the `defaultHeaders` provide a way to override the used default set of headers, `permitHeaders` are for explicitly allowing non-default headers and `discardHeaders` may be used to define which headers should never be considered, and `injectHeaders` may be used to create or override headers with custom values.

 If not explicitly specified the default headers are defined to be: